Open Source · AI-Era Portfolio

 w=10

-Multiple products packaged together create convenience and cross-sell revenue that individual point solutions cannot easily match.
-AI-driven software commoditises features rapidly, making it easier for focused challengers to replicate any single element of the bundle at a fraction of the price.
+Multiple products packaged together create convenience that point solutions can't match.
+AI-driven software commoditises features rapidly, making it easier for focused challengers to replicate any single element.

 Apple One subscriptionMicrosoft 365 suiteGoogle Workspace